-The RECcORD project is a "Research and Action" project that will rethink and reinforce cultural centres in Europe through a 2 year process of scientific research, exchanges, artistic documentation and a conference in Denmark 2017 presenting the results.
+RECcORD was a 'Research/Action' project that explored and reinforced cultural centres in Europe through a 2-year process of scientific research, exchanges, and artistic documentation, followed by a conference in Aarhus in May 2017 presenting the research results.

-RECcORD will focus on the future of Cultural Centres in Europe in a context of globalisation, changing societies and cultures.
-The Project is based on an innovative and bottom-up research process combining a programme of scientific research, job exchange and informal education.
+RECcORD focused on the future of Cultural Centres in Europe in a context of globalisation and changing societies and cultures.
+The Project was based on an innovative and bottom-up process combining scientific research, staff exchanges and informal education.

-Each participant in the actual exchange will function both as a research-related fieldworker collecting empiric data as a part of the overall research program, and later as an active presenter of the information gathered.
-The overall goal is to qualify cultural centres' possible roles and the importance of socio-cultural participatory processes.
+Each participant in the actual exchange was both a research-related fieldworker collecting empiric data as a part of the overall research program, and later an active presenter of the information gathered.
+The overall goal was to qualify cultural centres' possible roles and the importance of socio-cultural participatory processes.

-The RECcORD project is being realized in a close cooperation between Kulturhusene i Danmark (KHiD), the European Network of Cultural Centres, Cultural Production Center Godsbanen (Aarhus, Denmark) and the University of Aarhus.
-The project is supported by Aarhus, European Capital of Culture 2017.
+The RECcORD project was implemented in close cooperation between Kulturhusene i Danmark (KHiD), the European Network of Cultural Centres, Cultural Production Center Godsbanen (Aarhus, Denmark) and the University of Aarhus.
+The project was supported by Aarhus, European Capital of Culture 2017.